Mohammad Amir Khatami

-Arteshbod Mohammad Amir Khatami (محمدامیر خاتمی) (1920 – 12 September 1975), CVO, was the commander of the Imperial Iranian Air Force, advisor to Shah Mohammad Reza Pahlavi and the second husband of Fatemeh Pahlavi, half-sister of the Shah.
+Arteshbod Mohammad Amir Khatami (محمدامیر خاتمی) (1920 – 12 September 1975), CVO, was the commander of the Imperial Iranian Air Force, advisor to Mohammad Reza Shah and the second husband of Fatemeh Pahlavi, half-sister of the Shah.

 Early life and education

 Khatami was born in Rasht in 1920.
 His father was a tea house owner and later dealt with real estate.
-His mother was a relative of Imam Jomeh, a significant religious figure in Tehran and a relative of Nasr ed Din Shah.
+His mother was a relative of Imam Jomeh, a significant religious figure in Tehran and a relative of Naser al-Din Shah Qajar.

 After graduating from the Alborz High School in Tehran, Khatami attended the military high school.
 In 1939, he began to study at the air force branch of the military college and graduated as a second lieutenant.
-Next he took pilot training courses in the United Kingdom and graduated from the Royal Air Force College Cranwell.
-He was also trained at Fürstenfeldbruck Air Base, Germany, in the 1950s.
+Next, he took pilot training courses in the United Kingdom and graduated from the Royal Air Force College Cranwell.
+He was also trained at Fürstenfeldbruck Air Base, Germany, in the 1950s on jets as part of a group of 15 IIAF pilots including Capt. (later Lt.
+General) Nader Jahanbani, Lt. (later Lt.
+General) Amir Hossein Rabii, Lt. (later Lt.
+General) Mohammad H. Mehrmand, and Lt. (later Major General) A. Minusepehr.

 Career

 In 1946, Khatami was named personal pilot of the Shah.
-Days before the coup on 16 August 1953, the Shah, accompanied by his second wife Sorayya Esfandiary Bakhtiari and Aboul Fath Atabay, escaped from Iran to Iraq and then to Italy by a plane flown by Khatami.
+Days before the coup on 16 August 1953, the Shah, accompanied by his second wife Soraya Esfandiary-Bakhtiary and Aboul Fath Atabay, escaped from Iran to Iraq and then to Italy by a plane flown by Khatami.
 Khatami was also one of the military advisers of the Shah.

 Later Khatami became a four-star general.
-In 1957 he was appointed chief of staff of the Imperial Air Force.
+In 1957, he was appointed chief of staff of the Imperial Air Force.
 He succeeded Hedayat Gilanshah in the post.
 Khatami served in this post until his death in 1975.
-During Khatami's long tenure, the Imperial Air Force was modeled on the U.S. Air Force and became Iran’s main striking arm.
+During Khatami's long tenure, the Imperial Iranian Air Force was modeled on the U.S. Air Force and became Iran’s main striking arm.
 Its transport and tactical airlift capabilities were significantly expanded between 1965 and 1968.
 Khatami's successor was Fazael Tadayon who was appointed to the post on 14 September 1975.

 In addition, Khatami served as the chairman of the board of the Iranian National Airlines and chief of the council of the Civil Aviation Department.
 He also had some business activities.
 He was co-owner of a construction company and had shares in the aviation and real estate companies.